CDT-AIMLAC/ccintro-2023/slides/challenge.md

 * Produce a 2-page project proposal by November 1st
   * See document for more details
-  * Include costings for your team (note: we aren't really paying you!**
+  * Include costings for your team (note\: we aren't really paying you)
   * Reviewer's comments returned mid-November
-* Present this to the customer $\sim$ 1 week after reviewer's comments
+* Present this to the customer about 1 week after reviewer's comments

 -